-EPINEPI HRINE AUTO-IN NJECTOR SELF-AD MINISTRATION C ONSENT FORM // / Student's Name (La st), (First) (Mido lle) Birthday School Date yay constricting disease nephrine auto-injector: Parent/guar (A person liand surgery registered was supervision Nar dian provides a vicensed under cha, an advanced regith the board of of a physician as ritten statement from apter 148 to practice registered nurse practition nursing, or a physicial authorized in chapte of the medication, the student's licens medicine and surgery oner licensed under on assistant licensed t cation self-administration. ed health care professional y or osteopathic medicine chapter 152 or 152E and to practice under the intaining the following: o Tim scribed dosage, and a scribed dosage, and scribed or special circo be administered or be administered or scribed dosage. cumstances under whi ch the medication or r epinephrine auto-injector container coAuthorizationadministration ontaining the stud on is renewed an lent name, name of th nually.
-If any change to notify school offic e medication, directi s occur in the medic e manufacturer's labeled ions for use, and date. ation, dosage or time of the authorization shall be medication by a student auto-injector by a state supervision of seaschool or after-school dent with asthma udent with a risk chool personnel, ol care on school self-administer of anaphylaxis while and before or after no -operated property.
-If may be withdrawn by ricting disease or the in school, at school ormal school activities the student abuses t administration of e use of an epinephrine -sponsored activities, under es, such as while in before- the self-administration line may be imposed, after negligence, as a rest epinephrine auto-inj acknowledging that alt of any injury a ector by the stud the school distric ct is to incur no liabili inistration of medica ardian of the student ty, except for gross Medication Dosage Route Time Purpose of Medicati ion & Administra ntion /Instructions
+EPINEPH RINE AUTO-II NJECTOR SELF-AD MINISTRATION C ONSENT FORM // // Student's Name (Las t), (First) (Midd dle) Birthday School Date yay constricting disease inephrine auto-injector: Parent/guard (A person lie and surgery, registered w supervision Nan dian provides a vecensed under chan advanced regith the board of of a physician as the and purpose of written statement from apter 148 to practice gistered nurse practiti nursing, or a physicial is authorized in chapter of the medication, n the student's licens medicine and surger ioner licensed under an assistant licensed cation self-administration. sed health care professional y or osteopathic medicine chapter 152 or 152E and to practice under the ontaining the following: o Tim ecribed dosage, a es or special circ be administered cumstances under wh ich the medication o r epinephrine auto-injector container coAuthorizationadministration ntaining the stud on is renewed an lent name, name of the nually.
+If any change to notify school office ne medication, direct es occur in the medic e manufacturer's labeled ions for use, and date. cation, dosage or time of the authorization shall be medication by a stud auto-injector by a stu the supervision of so school or after-school lent with asthma ident with a risk hool personnel, ol care on school self-administer of anaphylaxis while and before or after no l-operated property.
+I may be withdrawn by stricting disease or the in school, at school ormal school activition of the student abuses administration of e use of an epinephrine -sponsored activities, under es, such as while in before- the self-administration bline may be imposed, after negligence, as a resu epinephrine auto-inju acknowledging that It of any injury a ector by the stud the school distric arising from self-adm lent.
+The parent or gu ct is to incur no liabil ninistration of medical ardian of the student ity, except for gross ility, except for gross ation or use of an shall sign a statement negligence, as a result of at as provided by law.
+Medication Dosage Route Time Purpose of Medication on & Administra ation /Instructions